jherreragt/standard/standard/docs/en/schema/reference.md

 ### Worked example

-A contract is for ‘Software consultancy services’ may be published in a release with the default language sent to ‘en’ (the ISO-639-1 code for English).
+A contract for ‘Software consultancy services’ may be published in a release with the default language sent to ‘en’ (the ISO-639-1 code for English).
 The following examples give the description of an item as English, French and Spanish.

 **json**